Selling blood tests online for over 15 years.

 There are currently 13 recognised vitamins that are either fat or water soluble.
 Thiamine (B1), riboflavin (B2), niacin (B3), pantothenic acid (B5), pyridoxine (B6), biotin (B7), folate (B9) and cobalamin (B12) are all water-soluble vitamins, while vitamins A, D, E and K are all fat soluble.
 When there are excess levels of fat-soluble vitamins in the body, they are stored in fat cells.
 In contrast, the body does not store water-soluble vitamins, instead, it excretes excess water-soluble vitamins as waste.

-Although they are all considered micronutrients, vitamins and minerals are not one and the same.
+Vitamins and minerals are not one and the same.
 Vitamins are organic and can be broken down when exposed to heat and air, whereas minerals are inorganic and therefore not so easily changed.
 This means minerals are more easily transported from plants, animals and liquids than the more fragile vitamins.
-Vitamins and minerals also interact with each other in both positive and negative ways.
-Vitamin C helps the body absorb iron, but also blocks our intake of copper.
-Some of the 16 essential minerals the body needs include calcium, potassium, magnesium and iron.

 The majority of people should get most of the nutrients they need through eating a balanced and varied diet.
 There are, however, circumstances where an individual may not get all the vitamins they need from diet alone, vitamin D for example.
 There are a limited number of foods that contain vitamin D, including the flesh of fatty fish (mackerel, tuna and salmon), fish liver oils, egg yolks, beef liver and cheese.
 However, these food types are not enough to provide the body with optimum vitamin D levels.
 Because of this, many in the UK are vitamin D deficient.
 It is recommended that everyone (including pregnant and breastfeeding women) should look at taking a daily 10mcg vitamin D supplement during the autumn and winter months.